MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-setup-report-intrastat.md

 ---
-title: Set Up and Report Intrastat| Microsoft Docs
+title: Set Up and Report Intrastat
 description: Learn how to set up Intrastat reporting features, and how to report trade with companies in other EU countries.
 services: project-madeira
 documentationcenter: ''